mdejesus23/melnerdz-website/src/data/projects/studentathletezone..md

 image:
   src: './images/saz.jpg'
   alt: 'Website main page'
-description: The Student Athlete Zone is a dynamic website built for a client, featuring responsive design, newsletter subscriptions, fuzzy search, and technical SEO, all powered by modern web technologies like Astro, Supabase, and TinaCMS.
+description: The Student Athlete Zone is a dynamic website built for a client, featuring responsive design, newsletter subscriptions, fuzzy search, technical SEO, and a chatbot powered by OpenAI, all integrated with modern web technologies like Astro, Supabase, and TinaCMS.
 slug: studentathletezone
 tags: ['coding', 'tips', 'technology']
 technology: